 QuantERA Mid-Term Strategic Conference gathered more than 100 participants at the premises of the University of Granada, Spain on 13-14 November, 2019.
-The event was hosted by the University of Granada and Agencia Estatal de Investigacion (AEI) – a research funding organisation from Spain and QuantERA partner institution.
+The event was hosted by the University of Granada and Agencia Estatal de Investigacion (AEI) – a Spanish research funding organisation and QuantERA partner institution.

 Materials from the meeting are available under the links in the text below.